terminusdb/terminusdb/README.md

 ### HDT Library

-We also need to install `hdt-cpp`.
+You will also need to install `hdt-cpp`.
 You can git clone the source tree from this repository:

 ```
 git clone https://github.com/rdfhdt/hdt-cpp
 ```

-And follow the directions contained there for building.
+... and follow the directions contained in the repostiory for the pre-requisites and building the code.

 ### TerminusDB